 About Our Research Labs

-Research in Structural Biology & Biophysics is world-class, as evidenced by the large number of punlidcations, and research grants awarded to Faculty members in this area.
-Some of the most important challenges facing mankind today, such as understanding Alzheimers Disease and the evolution of "superbugs" resistant to antibiotics, are being studied in our laboaboratories.
-The ltest hardware, the vast knowledge base of research group members, and the stimulation and challenging environment created for graduate students by the BMBB PhD Program, enables students to tackle whatever biological questions pose themselves during the formulation of their thesis.
+Research in Structural Biology & Biophysics is world-class, as evidenced by the large number of publications, and research grants awarded to Faculty members in this area.
+Some of the most important challenges facing mankind today, such as understanding Alzheimers Disease and the evolution of "superbugs" resistant to antibiotics, are being studied in our laboratories.
+The latest hardware, the vast knowledge base of research group members, and the stimulating and challenging environment created for graduate students by the BMBB PhD Program, enables students to tackle whatever biological questions pose themselves during the formulation of their thesis.

-Weekly Structyral Biology Club meeting provide a forum for students to present their research, listen and talk with visiting researchers and interact with other research lab members.
+Weekly Structural Biology Club meetings provide a forum for students to present their research, listen and talk with visiting researchers and interact with other research lab members.
 Other opportunities for interaction come from more focused group meetings, such as those organized by the NMR users group and the Center for Metals in Biocatalysis.

 Electron Paramagnetic Resonance

-EPR is a powerful, versatile, nondestructive, and nonintrusive analytical method.
-EPR yields structural and dynamical information, even from ongoing chemical or physical processes without influencing the process itself.
-Conventional EPR is used to measure orientation and rotational motions in the time range from picoseconds to nanoseconds, while saturation transfer EPR extends this range to the microsecond time scale.
-Site-directed spin labeling (SDSL), in which Cys mutagenesis is used to place Cys-reactive spin labels at desired sites on a protein, is used to determine protein secondary and tertiary structure, and to measure structural changes that may be inaccessible to conventional structural techniques.
+Electron Paramagnetic Resonance is a powerful, versatile, nondestructive and nonintrusive analytical method.
+EPR can yield meaningful structural and dynamical information, even from ongoing chemical or physical processes without influencing the process itself.
+Conventional EPR can be used to measure orientation and rotational motions in the time range from picoseconds to nanoseconds, while saturation transfer EPR extends this to the microsecond time scale.
+Site-directed spin labeling (SDSL), in which Cys mutagenesis is used to place Cys-reactive spin labels at desired sites on a protein, can be used to determine protein secondary and tertiary structure, and to measure structural changes that are inaccessible to conventional structural techniques.